intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/MiniCPM-V-2/README.md

 # MiniCPM-V-2
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on MiniCPM-V-2 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [openbmb/MiniCPM-V-2](https://huggingface.co/openbmb/MiniCPM-V-2) as a reference MiniCPM-V-2 model.
+For illustration purposes, we utilize the [openbmb/MiniCPM-V-2](https://huggingface.co/openbmb/MiniCPM-V-2) and [openbmb/MiniCPM-V-2_6](https://huggingface.co/openbmb/MiniCPM-V-2_6) as a reference MiniCPM-V-2 model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.